FlowingCode/GraniteAlertAddon/README.md

 ## License & Author

-GraniteAlertAddon is distributed under Apache License 2.0.
+This add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

 GraniteAlertAddon is written by Flowing Code S.A.